Program

 Martina Lindorfer, TU Wien

-How to Train your Antivirus: RL-based Hardening through the Problem Space
+How to Train your Antivirus: RL-based Hardening through the Problem Space [PDF]

 Ilias Tsingenopoulos, imec-DistriNet, KU Leuven